 Sunrise Day Camp opened its doors on Long Island in 2006; today there are currently seven camps in operation:

-The Sunrise Association’s future plans include bringing the Sunrise magic created in New York, Maryland and Israel to children everywhere, through the opening of new camps.
+The Sunrise Association’s future plans include bringing the Sunrise magic created in New York, Maryland, Georgia and Israel to children everywhere, through the opening of new camps.
 For more information, please contact Michele Vernon at 516.634.4146.